samynmhd/attendance-marking-using-qrcode/README.md

 `````````````````````````````````````

 For the database(MongoDB), you can create a database link using MLAB and connect to the cloud or use local database.
+Adjust the enivronment variables according to your system, so that frontend can communicate with the backend.

 ## Deployment